Penal Code 288 PC - Lewd Acts with a Minor

 “Lewd and lascivious” behavior is generally described as sexual acts considered offensive to common standards of behavior and conduct regarding immoral sexual intent.

-PC 288 lewd acts with a minor refer to a felony crime when an adult has sexual contact with a minor child, as either touching them for sexual gratification or causing them to feel themselves for a sexual purpose.
+PC 288 lewd acts with a minor refers to a felony crime when an adult has sexual contact with a minor child, as either touching them for sexual gratification or causing them to feel themselves for a sexual purpose.

 Of note is that a minor's consent to engage in sexual activity is NOT a valid defense because, under law, they can't give sexual consent.